themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 ## The jQuery Way

 - Backbone depends on jQuery\*, but *depending !== abusing*.
-- Beginners tend to adopt jQuery-based solutions instead of taking advantage of Backbone.js structures:
+- Newcomers tend to adopt jQuery-based solutions instead of taking advantage of Backbone.js structures:
   - *Backbone.Model* takes care of async calls so they **SHOULDN'T** be coded like *`$.ajax()`*.
   - *Backbone.View* takes care of DOM events binding so they **SHOULDN'T** be coded like *`$(el).click(...)`*.
 - A common scenario in code migrations to Backbone, but simple to fix.
 Just put Models and Views to do their work.